nixworks/public/news/2011/09/26/README.md

 ##### Philippines
 ### [More than 100,000 people in the Philippines are evacuated ahead of Typhoon Nesat, with Albay province lying directly in the storm's pathway. ](/news/2011/09/26/more-than-100-000-people-in-the-philippines-are-evacuated-ahead-of-typhoon-nesat-with-albay-province-lying-directly-in-the-storm-s-pathway.md)
-_Context: Albay Province, 2011 Pacific typhoon season, Philippines_
+_Context: Philippines, 2011 Pacific typhoon season, Albay Province_

 ##### Tuvalu
 ### [Tuvaluan Prime Minister Willy Telavi signs an agreement to establish diplomatic relations with Abkhazia during an official visit to Sukhumi. ](/news/2011/09/26/tuvaluan-prime-minister-willy-telavi-signs-an-agreement-to-establish-diplomatic-relations-with-abkhazia-during-an-official-visit-to-sukhumi.md)
-_Context: Prime Minister of Tuvalu, Abkhazia, Tuvalu, Willy Telavi, diplomatic relations, Sukhumi_
+_Context: diplomatic relations, Prime Minister of Tuvalu, Tuvalu, Willy Telavi, Abkhazia, Sukhumi_

 ##### Terrorism
 ### [Six people appear in court on terrorism charges, a week after being arrested in the English city of Birmingham. ](/news/2011/09/26/six-people-appear-in-court-on-terrorism-charges-a-week-after-being-arrested-in-the-english-city-of-birmingham.md)